intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/inference.md

 **predictInt8** and **loadTFAsCalibratedOpenVINO**

 Do prediction with int8 optimized model.
 Powered by [VNNI](https://en.wikichip.org/wiki/x86/avx512vnni) and [Intel Deep Learning Boost](https://www.intel.ai/intel-deep-learning-boost/).
 Currently, this API is only for OpenVINO.
-For Zoo model, int8 optimized model can directly make prediction with `predict` method.
+For Analytics Zoo model, int8 optimized model can directly make prediction with `predict` method.

 To load an OpenVINO int8 optimized model from TensorFlow, we build `loadTFAsCalibratedOpenVINO` methods with 4 more parameters than `loadOpenVINOModelForTF`.